 Our monthly events bring together science communicators who want to carve out some time for writing, editing or planning science content, but these tips could apply to any online coworking session.

 - Set up a video call to replace in-person conversation.
 Even though a co-working session is mostly spent quietly working, there are a few key moments where people interact.
 At the start we usually have a brief check-in where everyone shares what they’re working on and how they hope to achieve that.
 At the end we do a quick debrief before leaving.
-To replicate this, we set up brief Zoom calls at the start and end of the virtual coworking session.
-In addition, calls are available every hour for anyone who wants a break and a chat.
+To replicate this online, we use short video chats at the start and end of the session, and during breaks in between work sprints.

 - Have a place for people to type and interact in addition to video chats.
 Not everyone is comfortable talking over video chat, and sometimes technological issues pop up.
-To give everyone a chance to share their goals and projects, we also set up a Google Doc that people can edit and type in during the coworking session.
+To give everyone a chance to share their goals and projects, have a forum, Google Doc, or Discord channel where people can interact during the coworking session.

 - Create a schedule and provide links from a central location.
-A second, non-editable Google Doc acts as a structured and central place with links to all the Zoom calls and editable documents.
-This info document is also linked from an Eventbrite page used to let people register for the sessions.
+Initially, we used a Google Doc acts a structured and central place with links to Zoom calls and editable documents.
+Later, we used Discord to have both video and text chats in one place.
+This information is made available through Eventbrite when people register for the sessions.
 The Eventbrite page sends out a custom email shortly before the coworking session starts, to remind people.

 The power of coworking session